 Who Can Help Me With…?

-Research administrators working in the department or in Campus Shared Services (CSS) are responsible for assisting principal investigators (PIs) to develop proposals and budgets for proposals.
-When the proposal is ready for submission, the department or CSS administrator submits the proposal to one of these two offices for review/approval and submission:
+Research Administrators (RAs) working in the department or in Berkeley Regional Services (BRS) are responsible for assisting Principal Investigators (PIs) to develop proposals and budgets for proposals.
+When the proposal is ready for submission, the BRS or Department Administrator submits the proposal to one of these two offices for review/approval and submission:

 - Sponsored Project Office (SPO) handles proposals to and awards from government and non-profit sponsors

 - Industry Alliance Office (IAO) handles proposals to and awards from for-profit sponsors

 Proposals should be received by SPO or IAO at least five working days before the proposal deadline.
 “Late” proposals must be approved by the Vice Chancellor for Research (VCR).
 PIs must follow the VCR’s directions for obtaining this approval.
 When there is not enough lead time, SPO or IAO may inform the VCR that the proposal cannot be submitted.